niveau/niveau/README.md

 ## Usage
 This package provides an executable script to change the log level.
 The provided log level will be used only for HTTP requests that match the given options.
-Each command invokation overwrites any previous settings.
+Each command invocation overwrites any previous settings.

 ```sh
 set-log-level [options...] <level>